openaddresses/openaddresses/CONTRIBUTING.md

 Function | Note
 -------- | -----
+`prefix_number` | Allow number to be extracted from a single field using an internal convenience regex.
+`prefix_street` | Allow street to be extracted from a single field using an internal convenience regex.
 `regexp` | Allow regex find and/or replace on a given field.
-Useful to extract house number/street/city/region etc when the source has them in a single field
+Useful to extract house number/street/city/region etc when the source has them in a single field.
 `join`   | Allow multiple fields to be joined with a given delimiter.
 `format` | Allow multiple fields to be formatted into a single string.